10 Plants You Can Water With Your Hot Tub Water

 Here’s a breakdown of the spa chemicals, balance and temperature levels that work best when using hot tub water on plants.

 Chlorine – There is a fair amount of chlorine in typical tap water, but the amount in your spa may be too high for direct, immediate contact with your plants.
-Thankfully, chlorine dissipates quickly and you can drop these levels by evaporation.
+Thankfully, chlorine dissipates quickly and you can drop these levels through evaporation.

 Allow time for the chlorine levels to fall before watering your thirsty plants.
 If you aren’t draining your spa anytime soon, scoop up a 5-gallon bucket or watering can of hot tub water, then let the container sit overnight before you use it.
 When it’s time to drain your hot tub, turn the spa off and do not treat or use it for at least 24 hours.
 Alternatively, you can run the jets on high with the cover off to reduce chlorine levels.
 Test chlorine levels and when it drops below 1.5 ppm, it should be safe for your plants.